bolotnikov/gamedevland/docs/tower-defense.md

 }
 ```

 Let's extend this class from the `EventEmitter` class to be able to send bullet events.
-For example, in the future we will need to know about the moment when a bullet is destroyed (either when it hits an enemy or when it goes off the edge of the screen), at which we will trigger the corresponding event.
+For example, in the future we will need to know about the moment when a bullet is destroyed (either when it hits an enemy or when it goes off the edge of the screen), when we will trigger the corresponding event.

-Let's pass into the `Bullet` constructor the objects of the tower from which the shooting is made, as well as the enemy at whom the bullet was fired.
+Let's pass into the `Bullet` constructor the objects of the tower which the shooting is made from, as well as the enemy the bullet was fired at.

 Let's create a bullet sprite and place it in the coordinates of the tower at the same angle as the tower.